-The first step to choosing organic or non-organic is discovering exactly what organic means.
+WHAT EXACTLY DOES ORGANIC MEAN?The first step to choosing organic or non-organic is discovering exactly what organic means.

 The true definition of organic is foods or farming methods, produced or involving production without the use of chemical fertilizers, pesticides or other artificial agents.

 There are two categories of organic food used to further identify the differences: pastoral organic (food grown and purchased locally) and industrial organic (food grown and purchased from around the world).

 This can be confusing to the consumer who just wants to know what to eat!

 INDUSTRIAL ORGANIC VERSUS PASTORAL ORGANICThere are both advantages and disadvantages to buying industrial and pastoral organic food.

 Cost: The first and most important advantage for purchasing industrial organic food for consumers is cost.
 For example, a typical pastoral organic apple from a farmer's market costs about $2.39 per pound whereas a typical industrial organic apple from the supermarket costs about $1.50 per pound.

 Variety and availability: The second benefit of industrial organic food is variety and availability.
 Since industrial organic food is produced on a large scale and is not restricted to seasonal changes because of global transportation, most fruits and vegetables are readily available during any season.

 Use of fossil fuel: One advantage of pastoral organic food is that production and transportation use almost no fossil fuels.
 On the farm alone, industrial organic food uses 35 gallons of oil to raise a single corn-fed cow.
 However, this is only one-fifth of the total fossil fuel consumed during production of industrial organic food.
 The remaining fossil fuel is used in processing and transportation of organic products around the world.

 Freshness of products: Another advantage of pastoral organic food is the freshness of products.
 Most likely, the fruit and vegetables have been just recently picked and were never frozen.

-Making the right choice depends on what you, the consumer, is seeking.
+WHAT IS THE BEST CHOICE?Making the right choice depends on what you, the consumer, is seeking.

 Not all organics are created equal.
 Despite the cost savings and variety, purchasing industrial organic food from large manufacturers such as Kellogg's or Kraft is not necessarily the better choice.
 Often, only parts of the ingredients are organic, such as the flour or wheat, but the rest of the ingredients are the same as in non-organic foods.